Ocean & Air Shipping From China to Finland

 IATA CODE: PEK.

-Nanjing Loukou International Airport serves the capital of Jiangsu Province with a 34,000 square meter cargo center ready to process your shipment to Finland.
-Expressways and speedy rail links make it easy to access the airport from regions close to the Yangtze River Delta and Nanjing City.
+- Expressways and speedy rail links connect the airport with regions close to the Yangtze River Delta and Nanjing City.

 Finland Airports Served: Helsinki.

 - Only Hong Kong and Memphis out-perform Shanghai in terms of cargo throughput.